 If somebody said to you - "The use of complicated wording as an overall literary technique needs to encompass graphic and individual comprehension to allow the reader to become acquainted with the unique terminological aspects employed by the author", you don’t want to respond by saying "Eh, what ?".
 If your vocabulary was good, you would comprehend the sentence and you would be good at interpreting context clues, recognizing word roots, and analyzing common relationships between words.

-To enrich vocabulary and improve English usage of US students of Indian origin, NSF started Vocabulary contests in 1994.
+To enrich vocabulary and improve English usage of US students of Indian origin, NorthSouth Foundation started Vocabulary contests in 1994.